Saggy Saggila, a Reggae man at heart

 When asked about recording Reggae albums and songs after the passing of Lucky in 2007 which have similarities with Lucky Dube, Richard responds by stating that he is continuing with what he started many years ago.
 His contribution to Lucky Dube’s albums is immeasurable.
 His music is released under the name of Saggy Saggila, Saggy being English and Saggila is Zulu for 'knobkerrie', a weapon made out of wood used in past wars.

 Richard has released three albums as Saggy Saggila thus far.
 The first was "Wanna be with you", followed by "Endless Love Racing" and "Truth Needs To Be Told".
 He has recorded what he calls 'African Reggae'.
-Music that speaks to different issues that affects people in Africa and beyond.
+Music that speaks to different issues that affect people in Africa and beyond.

 Thus, the story of Saggy Saggila - a Reggae man at heart - from whom we will hear more in the near future.